KTH-EXPECA/docs/source/getting-started/index.rst

 Step 1: Get a user account
 ==========================

-To get a user account, send an email to <expecamail> with
+To get a user account, send an email to expeca-proj@kth.se with

 * "ExPECA account request" in the subject header
 * Name